BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-12-02-composer-installation-without-github.md

 Good luck explaining to your boss that you rely on free hosting service to deploy your business critical website !

-This this our situation.
+This is our situation.
 So here how we deal with that.

 # Principles.

 ![principles](/images/posts/composer-installation-without-github/3.png)

-We choose to use Satis - a great tool provided by the Composer team.
-The main idea is, regulary, download packages and package informations on local servers.
-We (at M6Web) deploy services on our local infrastructure and on S3 servers in Amazon Web Services.
+We choosed to use Satis - a great tool provided by the Composer team.
+The main idea is, regulary download packages and their informations on local our servers.
+We (at M6Web) deployed services on our local infrastructure and on S3 servers in Amazon Web Services.

 # How to ?
 For your local network.

-We set 2 différents satis instance.
+We set 2 different satis instance.
 One for our private packages, and another for all the dependencies we use (basically around Synfony2).
 The first one (satis-private) will build every 5 minutes, the second (satis-public) every half hour.

 for example :
 * satis-private.yourcompany.com